netr/textfilego/README.md

 ## TextFileGo

-Text File Line by Line Rotation Library with INI State Management
+Text File Line by Line Rotation Package with INI State Management

 ---

-Easy to use library to rotate through lines in a text files.
+Easy to use library to rotate through lines in text files.
 You can pick up wherever you left off using INI files to store the line number pointer.
 Must use \*.txt files for now.
-No tests as of now.
+No tests yet.
 Can expand it/clean it up if anyone wants me to.

 Works by loading all files in a directory into a struct.